alwinshaju08/Physicaldesign_openlane/README.md

 ## OpenLane Installation and Environment Setup

-Refer to [Efabless GIthub](https://github.com/The-OpenROAD-Project/OpenLane) or [OpenLane build Script by Nikson Jose] for OpenLane installation and environment setup.If the installation is carried out on a Virtual Machine/Linux, the following repository can be used from reference **(https://github.com/nickson-jose/openlane_build_script)**
+Refer to [Kanish R1 GIthub](https://github.com/KanishR1/Physical-Design-Using-Openlane) or [OpenLane build Script by Nikson Jose] for OpenLane installation and environment setup.If the installation is carried out on a Virtual Machine/Linux, the following repository can be used from reference **(https://github.com/nickson-jose/openlane_build_script)**

 ## Working with OpenLane